CDLUC3/mrt-dashboard/README.md

 This will output the test coverage percentage, and will generate a coverage report in `coverage/index.html`.

-**Coverage must be 100% for the continuous integration build to succeed.**
+**⚠️ Coverage must be 100% for the continuous integration build to succeed.**

 ## Style checks